bit-tasks/pull-request/README.md

-# Verify Components in Pull Request for CI/CD Pipelines
+# Verify Bit Components in Pull Request for CI/CD Pipelines
 Verify the pull request along with the modifications for the Bit components.

 # GitHub Actions